 CAN I REJOIN?

-If you've completed Phase 1 training, and are a ex-Regular soldier, or commissioned officer, in the Army, RAF Regiment or Royal Marines, you can apply to rejoin the Army Reserve of the MPGS at any time.
+If you've completed Phase 1 training, and are an ex-Regular soldier, or commissioned officer, in the Army, RAF Regiment or Royal Marines, you can apply to rejoin the Regular Army, Army Reserve or the MPGS at any time.
 The details of your rejoining will vary on a case to case basis.
-Applications are not currently being accepted to rejoin the Regular Army, his will be reviewed in April 2022.

 If you didn't complete your Phase 1 training, you'll need to re-enlist.

 Regular rejoiners can start the application process as long as they enlist before their 57th birthday.

 If you were medically discharged your details will be reviewed and treated on a case by case basis.

 What if I was discharged for disciplinary or administrative reasons?